svenhalvorson/SvenR/README.md

 #> 1   2    6
 ```

 I often use this to make sure my merges are doing what I expect.
-The next function can either check if a combination of columns uniquely specify the observations or try and find a combination.
+The next function can either check if a combination of columns uniquely specify the observations or try and find such a combination.
 Do `cyl` and `mpg` uniquely specify the cars in `mtcars`?

 ``` r